Artists & Authors Symposium

 Our line-up for the Authors and Artists’ Symposium at Beatles at The Ridge this year is phenomenal!!!

-Our artists include Featured Artist Ken Orth, a collector of art who has created a unique exhibit called “Meet the Look Alikes!”, a collection of artwork that parodies the Beatles’ album covers; Lisa Harp, jewelry; and Rande Kessler who has created 4 mixed media sculptures depicting each of The Beatles for the fest, along with the “Doors of Liverpoool” art posters and hand-sketched Beatles t-shirts!
+Our artists include Featured Artist Ken Orth, a collector of art who has created a unique exhibit called “Meet the Look Alikes!”, a collection of artwork that parodies the Beatles’ album covers; Lisa Harp, antique button jewelry; and Rande Kessler who has created 4 mixed media sculptures depicting each of The Beatles for the fest, along with the “Doors of Liverpoool” art posters and hand-sketched Beatles t-shirts.
 What a line up!

 The Argenta Collection will be on display all day Friday and Saturday in The Studio.